QUARTERLY UPDATE

 We would love for you to join us!
 Save 20% by booking your tickets today:

-Work on the seminary premises is progressing well and, Lord willing, the building will be ready for use at the beginning of the new academic year.
-This new facility will provide a permanent base for teaching, administration, events and future ministry initiatives.
+Work on Union House, the new seminary premises, is progressing well.
+Lord willing, the building will be ready for use at the beginning of the new academic year, with the new facility providing a permanent base for teaching, administration, events and future ministry initiatives.

 These developments represent an important investment in the future of Westminster Seminary UK and in the training of future ministers of the gospel.